action pack / lost job coverage

 Losing job-based coverage topic path

-Use the topic path when the user needs more articles, glossary pages, and follow-up checks.
+Use the topic path when you need more articles, glossary pages, and follow-up checks.

 Official verification